the-crypt-keeper/tldw/README.md

 <summary>What is this? - Click-here</summary>

 ### What is tldw_server?
-**tldw_server** was originally a versatile tool designed to help you manage and interact with media content (videos, audio, documents, web articles, and books) via:
+**tldw_server** was originally `tldw`, a versatile tool designed to help you manage and interact with media content (videos, audio, documents, web articles, and books) via:
 1. **Ingesting**: Importing media from URLs or local files into an offline database.
 2. **Transcribing**: Automatically generating text transcripts from videos and audio using various whisper models using faster_whisper.
 3. **Analyzing(Not Just Summarizing)**: Using LLMs (local or API-based) to perform analyses of the ingested content.
 4. **Searching**: Full-text search across ingested content, including metadata like titles, authors, and keywords.
 5. **Chatting**: Interacting with ingested content using natural language queries through supported LLMs.

-All features are designed to run **locally** on your device, ensuring privacy and data ownership.
-The tool is open-source and free to use, with the goal of supporting research, learning, and personal knowledge management.
+All features were (are) designed to run **locally** on your device, ensuring privacy and data ownership.
+The tool was (is) open-source and free to use, with the goal of supporting research, learning, and personal knowledge management.

-It has now expanded slightly to  include additional features:
+It has now been rewritten as a FastAPI python Server application, in order to support larger deployments and multiple users.
+This includes:
-- TBD
+- FIXME

 </details>